EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

   }

   ```
-- `EnumPropertyEditor` - Inherits from XAF's native EnumPropertyEditor, but solely displays the image, akin to its WinForms counterpart.
+- `EnumPropertyEditor` - Inherits from XAF's native _EnumPropertyEditor_, but only displays an image (like its WinForms counterpart).

-- `DisplayTestPropertyEditors` - Displays raw text, similar to the WinForms LabelPropertyEditor.
+- `DisplayTestPropertyEditors` - Displays raw text (like the WinForms _LabelPropertyEditor_).

 ### `Features` Folder

-This folder contains functionality specific to the solution.
+This folder contains solution-specific functionality.

 - ##### `Customers` subfolder
-  Uses components from the `Components` (bound to data) to render data related to customers.
-For example it uses the `StackedCardView` with a `StackedInfoCard` as shown below:
+  Uses components from `Components` (bound to data) to render customer-related data.
+For example, it uses the `StackedCardView` with a `StackedInfoCard` as shown below:

   [Features/Customers/Stores/StoresCardView.razor](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Blazor.Server/Features/Customers/Stores/StoresCardView.razor):